 Hydrating vs moisturizing 101 – everything you need to know to get and maintain healthy, youthful and flawless skin.

 It is easy to get lost amongst a vast variety of products on beauty shelves.
-Many of us still get confused with what face serum is, and what toner does, and under which angle to break our tongues to pronounce that thing on a label, and do we really need all these things.
+Many of us still get confused with what face serum is, and what we can use toner for, and under which angle to break our tongues to pronounce that thing on a label, and do we really need all these things.

 There are, however, two terms even insiders use often and too freely as synonyms, even though they are not the same thing.